 A trustee must fulfill the requirements described by the Quarterly Investment Transactions Certification.
-A trustee must deliver a signed copy of the certification to the Compliance Analyst within 15 days of each quarter's end.
+A trustee must deliver a signed copy or an email confirmation of the certification to the Compliance Analyst within 15 days of each quarter's end.

-A new trustee must deliver a signed copy of the certification for the last completed quarter within 15 days of commencement of his or her trustee term, and within 15 days of each quarter's end thereafter.
-Upon the end of a trustee's term, a trustee must deliver a signed copy of the certification reporting throught the last date of his or her trustee term.
+Certification for a new trustee need only cover the period from the first day of the trustee's term through the end of the applicable quarter.
+Upon the end of a trustee's term, a trustee must deliver a signed copy or an email confirmation of the certification reporting through the last date of his or her trustee term.